ome/design/viewer_controls.md

  - check against settings prior to action
 - Action
  - saves settings for current image and current user
+ - trigger a "update thumbnail" event i.e. update thumbnail under User setings and thumbnail on left-hand side need to be updated

 **Save to All**
 - Disabled